MYTHIK-blip/CIVIX-NZ/README.md

 The primary purpose of ComplianceRAG is to provide a scalable and accurate solution for querying compliance documents.
 It automates the process of ingesting and vectorizing a large volume of text data, and provides an interface for users to retrieve relevant information and generate coherent answers.

-## Current Standing (as of 2025-10-26)
+## Current Standing (as of 2025-10-28)

 **Phase 3: Ingestion Pipeline - COMPLETE**
 **Phase 4: Retrieval Endpoint - COMPLETE**
 **Phase 5: Generation Pipeline - COMPLETE**
+**Phase 6: User Interface (Streamlit) - COMPLETE** **Phase 7: Monitoring & Observability (Structured Logging) - COMPLETE**
+**Phase 8: Monitoring & Observability (Metrics & Tracing) - COMPLETE**
+**Phase 9: User Interface Enhancements - COMPLETE** **Phase 10: System Evaluation and Benchmarking - COMPLETE**

+All critical issues identified during Phase 10, including embedding model loading, cache invalidation, and test assertion logic, have been successfully resolved.
+The project's test suite now passes consistently.

-The project currently has a fully functional and robust document ingestion pipeline, a retrieval endpoint, and a generation pipeline.
+The project currently has a fully functional and robust document ingestion pipeline, a retrieval endpoint, and a generation pipeline, all integrated with a user-friendly Streamlit interface and comprehensive observability features.
 Key features include:

 *   **API:** A FastAPI service (`ingestion_service.py`) with an `/ingest` endpoint for document uploads and a `/query` endpoint for retrieving relevant document chunks and generating answers.
 *   **Document Processing:** Support for PDF, DOCX, and TXT file formats.
 *   **Vectorization:** A sophisticated pipeline (`src/ingestion/processor.py`) that chunks text, generates embeddings using `sentence-transformers`, and upserts them into a ChromaDB vector store, storing the document text itself.
-*   **Retrieval:** A dedicated module (`src/retrieval/retriever.py`) that embeds user queries and retrieves the most relevant document chunks from ChromaDB.
+*   **Retrieval:** A dedicated module (`src/retrieval/retriever.py`) that embeds user queries, performs initial retrieval, and applies re-ranking for enhanced relevance.
 *   **Generation:** A dedicated module (`src/generation/generator.py`) that interacts with a local Ollama server (e.g., `mistral`) to construct RAG-specific prompts and generate answers based on retrieved context.
+*   **User Interface:** A Streamlit application (`ui.py`) providing document upload, query history, configurable retrieval parameters, and enhanced display of retrieved content.
+*   **Observability:** Structured JSON logging, Prometheus metrics, and OpenTelemetry distributed tracing for comprehensive system monitoring.
+*   **Benchmarking:** A script (`scripts/benchmark.py`) for automated end-to-end system evaluation.
 *   **Idempotency & Caching:** The ingestion pipeline is idempotent.
 It uses a file-based cache for embeddings and a manifest file to track ingested documents, preventing redundant processing.
 *   **Persistence:** The system uses a persistent, on-disk ChromaDB instance for the main application.
 *   **Testing:** A comprehensive `pytest` suite is in place, ensuring the reliability of the ingestion, retrieval, and generation processes.